 Fiscal 2013 Long-Term Incentive Award Results - PBUs granted in Fiscal 2011 are subject to three discrete one-year performance periods, as well as a three-year TSR modifier that increases or reduces the final number of units.
 Performance metrics are set at the beginning of each annual performance period, and subsequent performance periods have the same performance metrics.
-PBUs granted in Fiscal 2012 are subject to a three-year cash flow from operations per share modifier is applied to the target award, the award will be increased or reduced by 50% based on achievement against a three-year TSR ranking.
+PBUs granted in Fiscal 2012 are subject to a three-year cash flow from operations per share metric.
+After the three-year cash flow from operations per share modifier is applied to the target award, the award will be increased or reduced by 50% based on achievement against a three-year TSR ranking.